jonataa/yanobase/README.md

 -------------------
 * Find the migration files in path;
 * Capture the content files and set up in variable;
+* Create a Database class to execute the SQL commands;

 To Do
 -----
-* Create a Database class to execute the SQL commands;
+* Create the migrate command;
-* Migrations logger
+* Migrations logger;